isomerpages/govtech-gobusiness-main/_covid-19/09b-tourismsupport.md

 #### Tourism Development Fund

-* STB has unveiled a new five-year Tourism Development Fund, designed to catalyse the creation of innovative and quality tourism products and experiences, and capability and talent enhancement efforts among tourism-related enterprises.
+The Tourism Development Fund provides funding support and grants for the creation of innovative and quality tourism products and experiences, as well as capability and talent enhancement efforts among tourism-related establishments.

-<a href="https://go.gov.sg/tourism2" target="_blank">Find Out More</a>
+Find out more about the fund at <a href="https://go.gov.sg/tourism2" target="_blank">Singapore Tourism Board (STB)</a>.

-#### COVID-19 cleaning support for tourism-related establishments
+#### COVID-19 Cleaning Support for Tourism-related Establishments

-* This scheme supports third-party cost of professional cleaning services incurred by tourism-related establishments impacted by COVID-19.
+This scheme helps with the third-party costs of professional cleaning services incurred by tourism-related establishments impacted by COVID-19.

-<a href="https://go.gov.sg/tourism5" target="_blank">Find Out More</a>
+Find out more about the scheme at <a href="https://go.gov.sg/tourism5" target="_blank">Singapore Tourism Board (STB)</a>.

 #### COVID-19 (Temporary Measures) Act

-* The Act aims to provide temporary and targeted protection for businesses and individuals who are unable to fulfil certain contractual obligations because of COVID-19.
-It seeks to provide temporary cash-flow relief for these businesses and individuals, who may otherwise have to pay damages or risk having their deposits or assets forfeited.
+The Act aims to provide temporary cash relief for businesses and individuals who are unable to fulfil certain contractual obligations because of COVID-19.

-<a href="https://go.gov.sg/tourism3" target="_blank">Find Out More</a>
+Find out more about the Act at <a href="https://go.gov.sg/tourism3" target="_blank">Singapore Tourism Board (STB)</a>.